-Wincanton is committed to the highest possible ethical standards and corporate conduct and we expect our suppliers to adhere to these same standards.
-The Group requires companies across our extended supply chain to understand and meet our expectations on anti-bribery, corruption, legal compliance and ethical conduct.
+Wincanton plc and its trading subsidiary, Wincanton Holdings Limited, are committed to the highest possible ethical standards and corporate conduct and we expect our suppliers to adhere to these same standards.
+The Group has a zero-tolerance approach to modern slavery and human trafficking and requires companies across our extended supply chain to understand and meet our expectations on anti-bribery, corruption, legal compliance and ethical conduct.

 To this end, the following statement is offered in compliance with the Modern Slavery Act 2015 and sets out the Group’s approach to the prohibition of any form of forced labour or slavery within our supply chain.